fritzbayer/snakemake-with-R/README.md

-# Easy template for running snakemake with R
+# Simple template for running snakemake with R

 The following terminal commands can be used to execute this demo script.